TomasHubelbauer/fragment/README.md

 - [ ] Obtain and publish an NPM package for Fragment
 - [ ] Split indices for target children and fragment children and implement skipping `false` by increasing only fragment index
 - [ ] Fix the demo chart not sliding, not updating styles of the `div` elements
+- [ ] Create a demo comparing Fragment with React and Vue